 Skip advert

 The bulkier roof has also increased the car’s structural rigidity, but Mazda felt that it changed the balance of the car too significantly so one of the lower chassis braces has been altered to allow more twist.
 Indeed, the RF exhibits a familiar tendency to quiver and patter over rough surfaces, but this is exacerbated by a slightly more abrupt reaction to bumps.

 Interestingly, there's a noticeable difference between the two when you reach the limit, with the RF adopting a more stable stance.
 The latest soft-top MX-5 we drove was surprisingly reactive to throttle inputs, the nose hooking up sharply with a lift and the rear eagerly carving a wider arc under full power.
-This keenness to rotate was slightly unnerving at times and didn't always feel entirely natural, with the MX-5's inherent softness making it difficult to read those first few degrees of slip.
+This keenness to rotate could be unnerving at times – Track Mode isn’t entirely redundant in this case – and didn't always feel entirely natural, with the MX-5's inherent softness making it difficult to read those first few degrees of slip, though that new diff gives more breathing room beyond.

-This could be the MX-5's recently-introduced Kinematic Posture Control at play, which applies the brakes to the inside rear wheel to effectively reduce roll.
+This could be the MX-5's Kinematic Posture Control at play, which applies the brakes to the inside rear wheel to effectively reduce roll.
 Whatever the case, the RF is less excitable despite being equipped with the same system, and you need to be more deliberate to make it dance.
 This, coupled with slightly cleaner steering with less friction in the rack, gives the RF a marginally more organic – if less exciting – feel at the extremes.
+Roof down, the RF does suffer with buffeting more at speed than the Roadster.

+Skip advert